 2. Advertise your vehicle

-Paid listings such as those on Autotrader or CarGurus are effective, but these sites charge a fee to list your vehicle.
-You can save a few bucks by advertising for free on Craigslist, Facebook Marketplace or eBay classifieds.
+Now that you've established a fair asking price, it's time to get the word out.
+Know that listings on automotive sites like CarGurus or Autotrader can prove effective, but they also charge a fee to list your vehicle.
+You can save a few bucks by advertising for free on sites such as Edmunds, Craigslist, Facebook Marketplace or eBay Motors.

 You can also upload a video of the car to YouTube so potential buyers can do a virtual walk-around of the car.
-Include a link in your Craigslist or eBay listing (Autotrader unfortunately doesn't permit links).
+Include a link in your Craigslist or eBay listing if you choose to do this.

 3. Show your car

-Potential buyers will want to test-drive the car.
-Meet in a public place rather than at your home.
+Make sure your schedule is flexible because potential buyers will want to test-drive the car.
+A smart and safe idea is to meet in a public place rather than at your home or office.
 Follow the safety tips from Craigslist and Facebook Marketplace to avoid common scams.
 These safety tips are also good advice for making a sale from any online classified site.
-Ride along with the buyer so you can answer questions.
-Some buyers will want to take the car to a mechanic to have it inspected.
-If you have a report from your mechanic, this might put their doubts to rest.
-But if they still want to take the car to their mechanic, this is a reasonable request.

 4. Negotiate your best price